Skip to main content

 creating content

-It’s important to be efficient with your time when you are running a wedding business because there are always things to do.
+It’s essential to be efficient with your time when running a wedding business, because there are always things to do.
 From admin tasks that keep things organized to marketing tasks that ensure you’re getting a steady stream of inquiries, “busy” is a word that describes most days—and makes any tip to help you save time valuable.
 Today, then, we’re sharing our best tips to help you create content in less time, so you can keep pushing towards your goals.
 Read on for time-saving strategies, helpful hacks and expert advice from two of our WeddingPro Educators.

 Having a plan will save you time

 It’s true.
-Creating a plan ahead of time is perhaps the best thing you can do to save time in the future.
+Creating a plan ahead of time is perhaps the best way to save time in the future.
 Why?
-Because it saves you from the stress of needing to come up with an idea, find or create the photos or videos you need and write something compelling all in the same moment.
-So, if you take only one lesson away from this piece, let it be that sitting down to plan what you need to do in advance is an investment that makes creating content go much faster in the future.
-But don’t think you have to create an entire content strategy to experience the benefits, mapping out a month’s worth of content or simply planning what you are going to need for next week can save you time.
+Because it saves you from the stress of needing to come up with an idea, find or create the photos or videos you need and write something compelling all in the exact moment.
+So, if you take only one lesson away from this piece, let it be that sitting down to plan what you need to do in advance is an investment that speeds up future content creation.
+But don’t think you have to create an entire content strategy to experience the benefits; mapping out a month’s worth of content or simply planning what you’ll need for next week can save you time.

-Pro-tip: Create a short list of things you want to capture throughout your work week or on a wedding day to print out as a reminder to get it done.
+Pro tip: Create a short list of things you want to capture throughout your workweek or on a wedding day, and print it as a reminder to get them done.

 “The best way to ensure that you continue to create content even when you are busy and bogged down with client work is to have a schedule written in advance with topics that you can easily pull from.
 If you have your talking points at the ready, it is much easier to add a photo and just post!
 Also, if you are creating video or podcast content, consider filming and taping in advance.
 You don’t have to post everything at once.
 Instead, hold a few pieces back and release them when you are too busy to create in real time.”
 Andrea Eppolito